 European Economic Area tuition fee is applicable to the students from EU countries, Iceland, Liechtenstein, Norway and Switzerland.)

 A bachelor’s degree in the humanities, social sciences or behavioral sciences with a major (or its equivalent) in a field relevant to the programme, e.g. anthropology, communication studies, education, history, language studies, media studies, political science, psychology, social work and sociology.

 Each applicant must enclose a letter of intent written in English, explaining why they want to study this programme, and a summary of their bachelor's essay or project.
 If applicants hold a degree that does not include a bachelor's essay or project, then their letter of intent should describe previous studies and any other academic activities related to the master's programme.

-All supporting documents, including the letter of intent and the specific paper, should be sent to University Admissions in Sweden, FE 1, SE-833 83 Stroemsund, Sweden.
+All supporting documents, including the letter of intent and the specific paper, should be submitted to University Admissions in Sweden.

 No work experience is required.

 Linköping University is a research-based university with excellence in education.

 LiU, as we often call it, is a multi-faculty university where research and education are equally important.
 Since the start in the late 60’s, Linköping University has been an innovator, creating new study programmes and new ways to tackle research problems.
 Innovation has become our tradition.